 - Every paint job ends with painting cleanup, and that's what this article is about.

-And credit for all these painting tips goes to Colin Baird, owner of PlatypusPainting.com in Oakland, CA.
+Credit for all these painting tips goes to Colin Baird, owner of PlatypusPainting.com in Oakland, CA. Even though I owned a handyman business, I sometimes needed to get things done quickly and Colin came to my rescue more than 10 years ago.

 Painting Cleanup Includes More Than the Brushes